andriniaina/FsMocks/README.md

 mylist1.Clear()
 ```

+A mock definition can either be _Unordered_ or _Ordered_.
-The function _mock.define_ takes two arguments: a mocking option (_Unordered_ or _Ordered_) and a computation expression that takes a series of mock statements.
+It takes a series of mock statements.

 A mock statement is a unit expression that begins with the call or property to mock followed by mock directives:
 ```fsharp